 - You are verifying a human-written derivation and you want a model that will actually try to find the error rather than agree with the author.

-- You can tolerate latency. o3 thinks for a while.
+- You can tolerate latency.
+High reasoning effort thinks for a while.
 That's the feature.

 - You need throughput.
-Batch grading thousands of arithmetic problems is wasted on o3.
+Batch grading thousands of arithmetic problems is wasted on it.

-- You need a 1M-token window. o3's 200k is generous but not the widest in this matrix.
+- You need a 1M-token window.
+GPT-5.5's 400K is generous but not the widest in this matrix.

-- The problem is genuinely easy. o3 will still answer correctly, but you are overpaying for headroom you didn't need.
+- The problem is genuinely easy.
+It will still answer correctly, but you are overpaying for headroom you didn't need.

-The right prompt for o3 on a hard problem is short and clean.
+The right prompt for GPT-5.5 at high reasoning effort on a hard problem is short and clean.
 Strip the ornament.
 Reasoning models reward precision in the problem statement and tend to be distracted by verbose system instructions.
 See the sample prompt section below for what "lean" looks like.

-Gemini Deep Think: When It's the Right Call
+Gemini 3.1 Pro: When It's the Right Call

-Gemini Deep Think is the cost-aware quantitative pick.
-In Google's Gemini family, Deep Think is the higher-reasoning mode designed for problems where the model needs to spend more compute exploring solution branches.
-On hard math evaluations including IMO-style problems and on FrontierMath — results published by Google DeepMind and by independent researchers — Deep Think has been a credible peer to o3 across many problem types, with the practical advantages of a 1M-token context window and a friendlier price tier.
+Gemini 3.1 Pro is the cost-aware quantitative pick.
+In Google's Gemini family, it is the flagship designed for problems where the model needs to spend more compute exploring solution branches and reasoning over large inputs.
+On hard math evaluations including IMO-style problems and on FrontierMath — results published by Google DeepMind and by independent researchers — Gemini 3.1 Pro has been a credible peer to GPT-5.5 at high reasoning effort across many problem types, neck-and-neck with Opus 4.8 just behind the leader, with the practical advantages of a 1M-token context window and a friendlier price tier.

-What makes Deep Think the right call is not that it beats o3 head-to-head on every category — it doesn't.
-It is that the gap is smaller than the cost gap, and that the long context lets you do things that simply aren't possible with a 200k window.
-You can feed Deep Think an entire textbook chapter, a full dataset description, every prior exam, and the student's submission, all in one turn.
-The reasoning quality holds up across that volume of material in ways smaller-context reasoning models cannot match.
+What makes Gemini 3.1 Pro the right call is not that it beats GPT-5.5 at high reasoning effort head-to-head on every category — it doesn't.
+It is that the gap is smaller than the cost gap, and that the long context lets you do things that simply aren't possible with a 400K window.
+You can feed Gemini 3.1 Pro an entire textbook chapter, a full dataset description, every prior exam, and the student's submission, all in one turn.
+The reasoning quality holds up across that volume of material in ways smaller-context configurations cannot match.

-- You need serious reasoning at a meaningfully lower cost than o3, and you are okay trading a small amount of top-end accuracy for that savings.
+- You need serious reasoning at a meaningfully lower cost than GPT-5.5 at high reasoning effort, and you are okay trading a small amount of top-end accuracy for that savings.

 - The problem involves a lot of material — long problem statements, reference PDFs, historical data, multi-document derivations.